OAI/oascomply/README.md

 Keep in mind that for programmatic use, libraries like Python's [`rdflib`](https://rdflib.readthedocs.io/en/stable/) can parse N-Triples directly and offer far more powerful features for working with the data.

-This TOML format is intended purely for human convenience.
+This TOML format is intended purely for human convenience, and is somewhat experimental.
+Feedback is encouraged!

 We'll talk more about namespaces and how this condensed format works further down, but lets dig into the N-Triples format first.

-## Reading the output
+## Reading the N-Triples output

 N-Triples may look like a bit of a mess with all of the URIs, but it's really pretty straightforward.
 Each line represents an RDF triple, which